prysmaticlabs/prysm/INTEROP.md

 # Prysm Client Interoperability Guide

-This README details how to setup Prysm for interop testing for usage with other Ethereum 2.0 clients.
+This README details how to setup Prysm for interop testing for usage with other Ethereum consensus clients.

 ## Installation & Setup